-Masked and gloved, Italy joins nations creeping out of lockdown
+Italy joins nations warily leaving lockdown amid fears of 'second wave'

 “The government has been very wise so far, but I worry that we might be starting up a little too soon ...
 I don’t know if the country could survive a second wave.”

+A phased reopening like Italy’s is also being pursued elsewhere, with local variations.

-Israel, after weeks of strict closures, has also started to relax curbs in a phased manner.
+Israel, after weeks of strict closures, has started to relax curbs.
 Schools for children in grades 1-3, aged six to nine, have reopened, following the opening of some stores in late April.

-Hairdressers were allowed to partially reopen, with barbers operating on certain days and women’s salons on others.

-Iran, which has reported more than 6,000 deaths, is due to reopen mosques in 132 cities on Monday.
-Worshippers must maintain social distancing, wear masks and gloves and not stay for more than half an hour, the ISNA news agency reported.
+Hotels, gyms, swimming pools, libraries, museums, non-medical treatments and school for grades 4-6 would reopen on May 17 if this plan is approved by the cabinet on Monday.
+If infection rates remain low, restaurants, cinemas, event halls and school grades 7-10 would follow on May 31.

+In Tunisia, a first stage of reopening began on Monday, with half the civil service returning to work as well as construction sites and public transport.

+Italian Prime Minister Giuseppe Conte said the country was still in the “full throes of the pandemic”, telling La Stampa newspaper the “phase 2” of the lockdown “must not be seen as a signal that we’re all free”.

+In the United States, even as warm weather led sunseekers to flock to green spaces in Manhattan, the epicentre of the U.S. epidemic, President Donald Trump warned the national death toll could rise to 100,000.
+The coronavirus has already killed almost 68,000.

-While stringent measures to curb the outbreak have often been broadly backed by the public, governments are counting the economic price.
+Governments are reluctant to prolong draconian measures that, though often broadly backed by the public, have come at a high economic price.

 Factory activity was ravaged across the world in April, business surveys showed, and the outlook looked bleak as shutdowns froze global production and slashed demand.
 As a result, the global economy is expected to suffer its steepest contraction on record this year.